zhangdddong/PHGCN/README.md

 # Pair-Wise or High-Order?
 A Self-Adaptive Graph Framework for Knowledge Graph Embedding

 This repository provides the official PyTorch implementation of the research paper **Pair-Wise or High-Order?
 A Self-Adaptive Graph Framework for Knowledge Graph Embedding**.
-If the paper is officially published, we will release all the experimental codes.
-It will update soon.
-Thanks for your attention.

 ### Requirements